urbit/old-doc/reference/hoon/library/2eC.md

 Conditional cook - Produce the slam of the parsed texted to `b` only if the result is not null.
 Else, produce null.

-####Summary

-        Activate jet.
-        Build wet %gold gate with sample tile of gate accepting a noun and producing a unit `pyq`, rule `sef` Activate extra parsing jet.
-        Build dry %gold with sample nail `tub`
-        Push `vex` is the rule `sef` slammed by the nail `tub`, an edge.
-        If: The text to be parsed is an atom,
-                Then: Produce `vex`,
-        Else: Push `gey` is `pyq` slammed with the
-        If: `gey` is an atom,
-                Then: Produce the cell with:
-                        p is the hair index of the parse failure.
-        Else: Produce the cell with:
-                p is the hair index of the parse. q is the unit with value u is: p is the value of the parsed text slammed to `pyq` q is the value of the unparsed text.

 ####Examples

         ~midlys-rocpet/try=> ((sear |=(a=* ?@(a (some a) ~)) (just `a`)) [[1 1] "abc"])